 Calorie-free or very low calorie beverages such as coffee, tea, and diet sodas can be used as unlimited extras.
 If you are adding sweetener or creamer to coffee or tea, we recommend that you select calorie-free sweeteners and low calorie creamers.

 Overall, weight loss and weight management are important to improving and controlling blood pressure.
 All Nutrisystem® programs comply with the USDA Dietary Guidelines for Americans, 2010, which recommends less than 2300 mg of sodium per day for the general population.
 For people with high blood pressure (or other risk factors for heart disease) the target is to restrict sodium to 1500 mg daily.
 Customized options are available through consultation with Nutrisystem Nutrition and Dietary Services to help you reach this level of sodium restriction, as well as other nutrition targets, in order to support your personal health goals.
 We always recommend that you consult your physician before beginning any exercise or weight loss program.

 Nutrisystem offers menu items for those who have lactose intolerance or sensitivity.

-To determine which foods you can eat, visit the Our Menu section of the Nutrisystem® website, which includes a complete list of the Nutrisystem foods along with their ingredients.
+To determine which foods you can eat, you can find a complete list of the Nutrisystem foods along with their ingredients on this website.
 Ingredients are listed by weight, with the most prevalent ingredients listed first.

 You can also contact the Nutrition and Dietary Services Department at 800-585-5483, ext.
 1341, for assistance with customizing your meal plan